RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

     setPixel(col,row,p) img.setPixel(100,50,mp)         Set the pixel at column 100, row 50 to be mp.
     =================== =============================== ==================================================

 Consider the image shown below.
 Assume that the image is stored in a file called "luther.jpg".
 Line 2 opens the file and uses the contents to create an image object that is referred to by ``img``.
-Once we have an image object, we can use the methods described above to access information about the image or to get a specific pixel and check on its basic color intensities.
+Once we have an ``Image`` object, we can use the methods described above to access information about the image or to get a specific pixel and check on its basic color intensities.

 .. raw:: html

     <img src="../_static/LutherBellPic.jpg" id="luther.jpg">

 .. activecode::  pixelex1